krakend/krakend-documentation/extending/injecting-plugins.md

 {{< /highlight >}}

 The `INFO` log level tells you what is going on, but notice how the highlighted `DEBUG` messages fail to register for the type they are not.
 This is expected.

+The Enterprise Edition will also print the same line for Middleware plugins.

 ## Injecting the plugin
 At this point, KrakenD has registered the plugin and is ready to use.
 The next step is to inject the plugin somewhere in the configuration.
 The configuration entry depends entirely on the type of plugin you are using and what you have coded.